 For more information on our current and upcoming exhibitions, please visit our Event Calendar.

 The Foundation was established in 1997 as a non-profit organization to manage the collections of Jordan D. Schnitzer and the Jordan Schnitzer Family Foundation, provide supplemental funding for education and outreach in conjunction with related exhibitions, and publish scholarly texts.
-Since the program's inception, the Foundation has organized over 100 exhibitions that have been held at over 100 museums.
+Since the program's inception, the Foundation has organized over 110 exhibitions and has art exhibited at over 150 museums.